Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: RAL Estimators and Influence Function of WCDE

 \begin{theorem}[IF of $\WCDE_\Z$] Given any VAS $\mathbf Z$, the influence function of $T_a(\Z)$ is given by

 Here, \(\mathbf{I}\{\cdot\}\) denotes the indicator function, and \(T_{a}(\Z )\) is evaluated at \(P\). \end{theorem}

-The proof of Theorem~\ref{thm:IF} (Appendix~\ref{app:proof_thm_IF}) begins by substituting this functional $T_a(\Z)$ into the definition of pathwise differentiability (see Appendix~\ref{app:proof_thm_IF} for details).
-Leveraging the fact that the influence function is unique in a fully nonparametric model, we directly obtain a unique influence function associated with each valid adjustment set.
+The proof of Theorem~\ref{thm:IF} begins by substituting this functional $T_a(\Z)$ into the definition of pathwise differentiability (see Appendix~\ref{app:proof_thm_IF} for details).
+Leveraging the fact that the influence function is unique in a fully nonparametric model, we directly obtain an unique influence function associated with each valid adjustment set.